 4. Use water to flush out any sand and dirt from both parts.

 The particular valve shown in this post was on the galley drain hose that connects to the cockpit scupper drains above the through-hull fitting on Summer Dance.
-The valve angles downward slightly away from its outlet and so acts like a sediment trap for the cockpit drains.
+The valve is angled downward slightly away from its outlet and so acts like a sediment trap for the cockpit drains.
 Normally, valves like this should at least be angled toward the through-hull so that they don’t trap debris.
 Unfortunately, the drain funnel that feeds into this valve is too low for that.
 In situations like this, clean the valve more often than normal to minimize the scoring shown below.

 5. Turn the valve handle to the open position, remove the screw that attaches the handle to the valve, and pull the handle straight off.